fadymohyeldeen/ticketflow-backend/README.md

 npm install
 ```

+3. Set up environment variables:

+   Create a `.env` file in the root directory with the necessary variables.

-3. Start the development server:
+4. Start the development server:

 ```bash
 npm run dev
 ```

-The server will be available at `http://localhost:5000` by default.

 ## Default Admin Credentials